-A new public charter school or a new campus of an existing public charter school will receive a published PMF score, but the school will not be tiered during its first year of operation.
+A new public charter school or a new campus of an existing public charter school will receive a published PMF score if the school meets the minimum point requirement, but the school will not be tiered during its first year of operation.
 Beginning in its second year, the new charter school campus will be given a score and a tier.